OpenSlides/OpenSlides/README.rst

       <https://www.python.org/downloads/windows/>`_.
 Note
       that the 32-bit MSI installer is required even on a 64-bit Windows system.
-If you use the 64-bit MSI installer, step 3 of this instruction will fail unless you installed the package reportlab manually.
+If you use the 64-bit MSI installer, step 3 of this instruction will fail unless you installed the package Reportlab manually.

    b.
 Add python directories to PATH (via Control Panel > System >